risingwavelabs/risingwave-docs/docs/performance/performance-best-practices.md

 We remark that the incremental maintenance of indexes in RisingWave is similar to the incremental maintenance of materialized views but with minimal computation.
 Therefore, it is cost-effective to create indexes in RisingWave.
 We encourage users to detect the patterns in batch queries and create indexes if the pattern occurs frequently or/and a batch query is slow.

+## How to speed up backfilling

+Backfilling refers to the operation where a query processes all existing or historical data.

+Suppose we have 100 GB of data in an upstream Kafka topic, with new data continuously flowing in.
+When we define a query to ingest data from this topic, it first processes all existing data, and this is the backfilling stage.
+Afterward, it continues to process new incoming data.

+RisingWave always tries to ingest and process data as quickly as possible, so the backfilling stage tends to saturate cluster resources.
+Backfilling performance often worsens with more complex queries, such as large materialized view (MV) or sink queries with many common table expressions (CTEs) or subqueries.
+While these queries might be efficient for ongoing processing, they may not be ideal for backfilling when the cluster is overloaded.

+The reason is straightforward: running a query with 10 CTEs or subqueries is similar to running 10 different queries simultaneously.
+This can lead to serious resource competition:

+- Memory: There may not be enough memory to hold the state of all stateful operators in the query, resulting in high cache miss rates and high remote I/O operations per second (IOPS).
+- CPU: The block cache and meta cache become very busy bringing in and evicting data.
+Data must be deserialized before operators can use it, consuming more CPU.
+- Remote I/O bandwidth: Due to memory constraints, RisingWave may hit object storage (e.g., S3/GCS) rate limits more frequently.

+Note that this resource competition doesn't simply mean each of the 10 queries gets 1/10 of the total resources.
+Extra overhead and limitations can lead to even worse performance than 1/10 of the original.

+If you observe high CPU utilization or high cache miss rates during backfilling of a large, complex query, we suggest decomposing it into several independent queries and creating each MV one by one.
+This approach could significantly improve performance.

 ## When to use MVs on MVs

 When building a materialized view (MV), it is possible to build more MVs on top of the existing one.
 This approach is similar to creating complex functionalities by composing simple functions in a codebase.
 The benefits of building MVs on MVs include: